-- 42D.
-(1) Coffee milling shall only be conducted at premises that are specified under the licence issued by the Board. - (2) Every coffee factory shall, by resolution of its members in Annual General Meeting, designate a registered miller for its parchment coffee. - (3) The manager of every coffee factory shall, within two months of the end of the crop year, call a meeting of out-growers to choose the registered miller referred to in subsection (2) from amongst at least three millers invited to make representations to the out-growers. - (4) The county executive committee member responsible for coffee shall attend or designate a representative to attend the meeting referred to subsection (3). - (5) Each registered miller participating in the meeting to choose a miller shall make all disclosures necessary to enable farmers make an informed decision. - (6) A miller shall be a bailee of all parchment received for milling and shall be responsible for any loss or damage to the coffee in his or her custody. - (7) The milling losses allowable under this section shall be capped at nineteen percent of coffee milled. - (8) The Cabinet Secretary may, by Regulations and upon submission of empirical evidence, vary the milling losses allowable under subsection (7).
+- (2) Every coffee factory shall, by resolution of its members in Annual General Meeting, designate a registered miller for its parchment coffee. - (3) The manager of every coffee factory shall, within two months of the end of the crop year, call a meeting of out-growers to choose the registered miller referred to in subsection (2) from amongst at least three millers invited to make representations to the out-growers. - (4) The county executive committee member responsible for coffee shall attend or designate a representative to attend the meeting referred to subsection (3). - (5) Each registered miller participating in the meeting to choose a miller shall make all disclosures necessary to enable farmers make an informed decision.

-- (9) Every resolution made under this section shall, within fourteen days, be filed with the Board and copied to the relevant department of the county government and to the Commissioner of Co-operatives. - (10) Any person involved in the management of a coffee factory who contravenes the provisions of this section commits an offence. - (11) For the better carrying out of the provisions of this section, the Cabinet Secretary may by regulations, prescribe the manner for the appointment and remuneration of millers and for composition and attendance at the annual general meetings at which such millers are appointed.
+- (6) A miller shall be a bailee of all parchment received for milling and shall be responsible for any loss or damage to the coffee in his or her custody. - (7) The milling losses allowable under this section shall be capped at nineteen per cent of coffee milled. - (8) The Cabinet Secretary may, by Regulations and upon submission of empirical evidence, vary the milling losses allowable under subsection (7). - (9) Every resolution made under this section shall, within fourteen days, be filed with the Board and copied to the relevant department of the county government and to the Commissioner of Co-operatives. - (10) Any person involved in the management of a coffee factory who contravenes the provisions of this section commits an offence. - (11) For the better carrying out of the provisions of this section, the Cabinet Secretary may by regulations, prescribe the manner for the appointment and remuneration of millers and for composition and attendance at the annual general meetings at which such millers are appointed.